kirankaushalkopalley/Python-for-Data-Analysis--NUMPY-/README.md

 ```
 ## Documentation

-This repository is a collection of all the different usecases which involve functions
+This repository is a collection of all the different use-cases which involve functions
 in Arrays (both 1D & 2D), how to use array indexing and accordingly selecting the values
 within an Array.